adamingwersen/fbget/README.md

 * Proxy Handling methods

 ## Purpose
-The aim of this software-project is to decode and store all relevant data of the Facebook Graph API in a general solution that can take any argument to page-name (e.g. "youseedanmark").
+The aim of this software-project is to decode and store all relevant data of the Facebook Graph API in a general solution that can take any argument to page-name.

 Ultimately this data is to be used for improvement on online/social-media prescence by identification of unsatisfied customers and train a neural-net on customer reply text-data - this should help us understand how social dynamics and customer interaction can be used in a customer servivce context.